 Everyone is welcome to our meetings, with free programs of interest to nature fans of all ages.
 You can also find current information about upcoming birding trips and other events.
 Check our other links for helpful information, recent sightings, more birding opportunities, and ways you can get involved as an Aiken volunteer and/or citizen scientist.
 Finally, don’t miss our current newsletter!
 Learn more about Aiken Audubon.

 - We’re adding new field trips all the time.
-The weather might be cold, but that doesn’t stop a birder!
+Spring migration has begun!

 - Updates are constantly being added to our Conservation News page.
 Many require immediate action.
 Don’t miss your opportunity to make a difference.

 - Aiken Audubon is seeking an Education Chair.
 This would be an opportunity to work with fellow board members and other volunteers to develop programs to be used in presentations at schools, scout groups, various club meetings, etc. Contact Aiken President, Christine Bucher at (719) 596-2916 for more information on this position or to volunteer.